Choosing Trailer Deck Material

 The single layer plywood is great for quick installation, however, using a double layer of plywood of half the thickness gives a more rigid final deck.
 Stack the sheets like overlapping bricks, then glue it all together.
 The result is a one-piece deck, even for a large trailer.
 That one piece helps distribute the loads, and stiffen the total trailer.

 Plank options include choices for board width, as well as fastening.
 Some people prefer bolts through the deck.
-However, for those people that don’t want to see the bolts, we have a nifty solution for that too – in the plans.
+However, for those people who do not want to see the bolts, we have a nifty solution for that too – in the plans.

 We talk about bolting, yet trailers can be tricky.
 Try this article on bolting or welding for your trailer.

-That’s It.
-Please feel free to include your thoughts in the comments.
+Please feel free to include your thoughts in the comments below.
 I read them all, and I also respond when appropriate.
 Thank You!

 Comments